Actor Biography

 I was squatting for 2 weeks in the derelict old Scottish & Newcastle brewery, which was roughly where the Scottish Parliament now is with a French & German couple I'd met while camping out.
 Our host was Geoff Calhoun, a lovely & wonderful fella who was one f the most intelligent people I'd ever met, he'd dropped out of the rat race and had dreams of the old bewery becoming a peoples arts centre.
 He looked like a ghost of a highlander from Culloden, wearing an antique kilt and coat, and never seem to sleep.
 I can still smell the herbal tea he'd brew for us in big industrial flasks he's acquired and see him lamp in hand patrolling his castle like brewery at night.
 Through Geoff I met many people living homeless, who'd sought refuge in the old brewery.
 Quite a few of them became like camp followers to the play, including strangely enough a guy with one-leg and another guy with a wooden parrot!

 Memorable times at Birmingham were, well just being a student for the first time!
 I met some lovely people, in the college & out.
-Met some lovely girls, played the part of a hell raiser offstage, or at least tried me best to cultivate a hell raiser image!
+Met some lovely girls, played the part of a hell raiser offstage, or at least tried to cultivate that image!
 Oh and the bells that rang between lessons, and the headmistressy style principal Miss Yardley!
 Her daily assemblies where she's often berate us with classics like "The college isn't run for the benefit of the students!"

 The old Georgian house's main room, known as 'The Regency Room', where the dimmer switch on the chandelier was the height of technical support for first year shows.